kineticdata/request-ce-bundle-training/README.md

 ---

-#### Exercise 0
+### Exercise 0

 **Import the styles from the services package into the app package.**

 This training will not cover creating CSS for the bundle, but let's briefly discuss the structure of our styles.
-We use Sass to wrtie our styles, which gets compiled into CSS as part of the build process.
+We use Sass to write our styles, which get compiled into CSS as part of the build process.

 Each package has an `assets/styles` directory which contains the styles specific to that package.
-If you look at `packages/services/src/assets/styles/master.scss`, you will see that the file imports all of the packages style files as descendants of the class `.package-layout--services`.
+If you look at `packages/services/src/assets/styles/master.scss`, you will see that the file imports all of the package's style files as descendants of the class `.package-layout--services`.
 This is to prevent styles from one package from affecting other packages.

 It also imports the styles as descendants of `#root ~ div` which is required to style modals due to where in the dom modals appear.
 The modal styles will affect other packages, so you will need to be careful to always be specific with your style targets.

 Next, if you look at `packages/app/src/assets/styles/master.scss`, you will see that it imports `variables` first, followed by `master.scss` from the common package.
-The variables file defines various color variables that are use throughout the project.
+The variables file defines various variables that are used throughout the project.
 These variables should not get redefined in any other packages in order to allow all the packages to have a uniform look.
 The common package includes common styles used throughout the bundle.
 We need to import the `master.scss` file from every package we have directly after the common styles.

 1. Import the services package styles into `packages/app/src/assets/styles/master.scss`.